spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/managing-customers/managing-customer-passwords.md

 title: Managing customer passwords
 description: Change and reset customer password via Glue API
 originalLink: https://documentation.spryker.com/2021080/docs/managing-customer-passwords
+originalArticleId: 51bec82b-e9f6-4c92-a87d-4f609d8176e8
 redirect_from:
   - /2021080/docs/managing-customer-passwords
   - /2021080/docs/en/managing-customer-passwords
+  - /docs/managing-customer-passwords
+  - /docs/en/managing-customer-passwords
 ---

 The endpoints in this document allows you to manage customer passwords.
 You can change or reset a password.

 ## Installation
-For details on the modules that provide the API functionality and how to install them, see [Glue API: Customer Access Feature Integration](https://documentation.spryker.com/docs/glue-api-customer-account-management-feature-integration).
+For details on the modules that provide the API functionality and how to install them, see [Glue API: Customer Access Feature Integration](/docs/scos/dev/migration-and-integration/{{ page.version }}/feature-integration-guides/glue-api/glue-api-customer-account-management-feature-integration.html).

 ## Change a customer's password